Synthetic Data Generation for Classifying Electrophysiological and Morpho-Electrophysiological Neurons from Mouse Visual Cortex: Materials and Methods

 \subsection{Code Availability}

-All algorithms and analyses were implemented in Python~3 (\url{https://www.python.org/}) and are available as open-source on GitHub at \url{https://github.com/xaviervasques/NeuronalClassification}.
-Classical machine learning pipelines and data manipulations were performed using scikit-learn (\url{https://scikit-learn.org/stable/}).
-Quantum generative modeling and simulations were performed with Qiskit (\url{https://qiskit.org/}).
+All algorithms and analyses were implemented in Python 3 (https://www.python.org/).
+The classification and synthetic data generation scripts are available as open-source on GitHub at https://github.com/xaviervasques/NeuronalClassification.
+Classical machine learning pipelines and data manipulations were performed using scikit-learn (https://scikit-learn.org/stable/).
 All scripts, including those for data preprocessing, augmentation, classification, and evaluation, are provided in the GitHub repository to ensure full reproducibility.

-Neuron feature extraction relied on the MIES electrophysiology acquisition software (\url{https://github.com/alleninstitute/mies}), with morphological reconstructions processed using Vaa3D and the Mozak extension (\url{http://www.vaa3d.org}, \url{https://github.com/Vaa3D}).
-Electrophysiological and morphological feature analysis was performed with open-source tools from the Allen SDK (\url{https://github.com/alleninstitute/allensdk}) and IPFX (\url{https://github.com/alleninstitute/ipfx}) repositories.
-Clustering analyses leveraged tools from the Allen Institute’s DRCME repository (\url{https://github.com/alleninstitute/drcme}).

-All code, pipelines, and instructions to reproduce the full study---including synthetic data generation and classifier evaluation---are available in the project repository.
+Neuron feature extraction relied on the MIES electrophysiology acquisition software (https://github.com/alleninstitute/mies), with morphological reconstructions processed using Vaa3D and the Mozak extension (http://www.vaa3d.org, https://github.com/Vaa3D).
+Electrophysiological and morphological feature analysis was performed with open-source tools from the Allen SDK (https://github.com/alleninstitute/allensdk) and IPFX (https://github.com/alleninstitute/ipfx) repositories.
+Clustering analyses leveraged tools from the Allen Institute’s DRCME repository (https://github.com/alleninstitute/drcme).
+All code, pipelines, and instructions to reproduce the full study, including synthetic data generation and classifier evaluation, are available in the project repository.